 Research data matters not because of some medical/scientific supremacy, but because solid data from a well-designed study can support making conclusions about the phenomenon being studied that weaker data just wouldn’t be enough to support.

 Unfortunately, not all scientific papers are created equal.
-There’s a well-established anti-mainstream psychiatry fringe, with Dr. Peter Breggin being one of the louder voices.
-The anti-psychiatry fringe has generated quite a few papers, and they reference one another and it all sounds fairly legitimate on the surface.
+There’s a well-established anti-mainstream-psychiatry fringe that has generated quite a few papers.
+They regularly reference one another, and it all sounds fairly legitimate on the surface.
 Depending on exactly what you’re searching for, Dr. Google may well serve up one of these papers, and red flags aren’t necessarily going to go off for people who aren’t used to reading scientific papers.

 Getting back to individual case reports, where they can be really important, and why they’re published in scientific journals, is in identifying problems that aren’t well-recognized, and perhaps tend to be on the rare side.
 If the same problem keeps cropping up, that’s a good indicator that someone needs to do design a study to look into the matter further.

 Let’s say side effect X occurs in less than 1% of people who take a medication Y. That doesn’t sound very common.
 But if a lot of people are taking a medication, that adds up very quickly.
 The other 99% have no reason to go online and get loud about not experiencing side effect X, which they may not have even heard of.
 But let’s say most of that 1% of people who take drug Y and get side effect X are motivated to get online and talk about it.
 If you Google side effect X and drug Y, you’ll come across the people talking about having it.
 It sounds common, but it still occurs in less than 1% of people.
 If you have a serious illness, a 1% chance of side effect X may well be a risk you’re very willing to take.